Board Policies

 - meets a minimum of:

-- 54 minutes per week for kindergartner students;
+- 54 minutes per week for kindergarten students;

 - 81 minutes per week for first through fifth grade students;